 Portions of the inspection of this control should be evaluated as complete, based on the successful conduct of the licensee’s performance testing.

 A cybersecurity impact analysis is performed prior to making a design or configuration change to a CDA, or when changes to the environment occur.
+These changes can occur consistently with the attributes described in NEI 08-09, Appendix D, Section 5.5, “Installing Operating Systems, Applications, and Third-Party Software Update.”
 The licensee evaluates changes to the required controls based on the assessment of the changes to manage risks introduced by the changes.
 The licensee assesses the interdependence of other CDAs or support systems and incorporates the assessment into the cybersecurity impact analysis.
+Inspectors should specifically review: Flaw Remediation in NEI 08-09 E.3.2 or RG 5.71 Section C.3.2 "Perform vulnerability scans or assessments of the CDA to validate that the flaw has been eliminated before the CDA is put into production." ((NEI A.4.4.2, E.10.5) RG (C.11.5))

-Verify that the licensee has implemented appropriate supply chain and services acquisition controls for
+Verify that the licensee has implemented appropriate supply chain and services acquisition controls for the replacement of CDAs and/or newly acquired CDAs as they are applied to respective CSs.
+The basis for completing the inspection requirement is defined in the specific guidance section.

 Specific Guidance:

-Since many replacements for CDAs will be purchased asoff-the-shelf a review of supply chain and acquisition controls should be performed, and the replacement /orCDAs should be hardened.
-This review should factor in the classification of the CDA and the risk to the plant.03.04 Review of the Cybersecurity Program
+Since many replacements for CDAs will be purchased as commercial off-the-shelf, a review of supply chain and acquisition controls should be performed, and the replacement and/or new acquisition CDAs should be hardened.
+This review should factor in the classification of the CDA and the overall risk to the plant.
+Inspectors should ensure that security requirements are included in every RFP and contract.
+Inspectors should evaluate aspects of the lifecycle of control asserted for the procured CDA as it is developed, tested, assessed prior to shipment to the licensee, received, assessed by the licensee, and stored prior to final implementation at the facility.
+Inspectors should be sensitive to software development attributes, where known, and determine if source code is maintained by the licensee.
+Inspectors should review the RG 5.71, Section 3.3.3.1, “Systems and Service Acquisition,” section which specifies further criteria.
+(RG 5.71, Section C.12, 1, RG 1.152, NEI 08-09, Appendix E, Section 11, “System and Services Acquisition”)

+03.04 Review of the Cybersecurity Program (This section is not required for minimum sample completion.)

 Verify that any changes to the CSP did not reduce the safeguards effectiveness of the plan.
-Changes to the CSP can be made according to the requirements of 10 CFR 50.54(p).
+(Changes to the CSP can be made according to the requirements of 10 CFR 50.54(p)).
+The basis for completing the inspection requirement is defined in the specific guidance section.

 Specific Guidance

-The licensee will have a change procedure and licensing basis administrative controls for their CSP.
-Further, the CSP that the licensee develop implementing procedures.
-Review of the procedures can be conducted for controls such as password requirements, testing control procedures, hardening guidelines, control of portable media, and any common, or administrative control.Verify that the licensee established an incident response process, including contingency plans, and procedures.
+The licensee will have a change management procedure and licensing basis administrative controls for making changes to their CSP.
+Further, the CSP requires that the licensee develop implementing procedures.
+Review of the procedures can be conducted for controls such as password requirements, testing control procedures, hardening guidelines, control of portable media, and any common, or administrative control.
+Inspectors should be sensitive to the 10 CFR 73.58 Safety/Security interface requirement when changes are being assessed.

+Verify that the licensee established an incident response process, including contingency plans, and procedures.
 Verify that the licensee properly evaluated and responded to cybersecurity incidents, including effectively implementing their reporting requirements.
+The basis for completing the inspection requirement is defined in the specific guidance section.

 Specific Guidance: